peterchettiar/DEBootcamp2025/Module-2-Dimensional_Data_Modelling/README.md

 - `STRUCT` : Composite data type that groups together multiple fields of different data types (i.e. to model nested records, conceptually similar to `dict` in python)
 - `ARRAY` : An ordered collection of elements of the same data type.
 It is similar to a list or an array in most programming languages
 - You can also combine both complex data types to represent complex hierarchical data.
-An example of an `ARRAY` containing `STRUCT` would be as follows:
+An example of an `ARRAY` containing `STRUCT` objects would be as follows:
 ```json
 {
   "order_items": [